Skip to main content

 Bell chart illustrating an example of a process showing a decline in defects

 You now have enough information to describe the problem.
-A problem statement is vital because it sets the stage for understanding and scope.
-A good problem statement describes the current state compared to the desirable.
-It identifies the value but does not include solutions or causes because those remain to be discovered and proven in the Analyze and Improve phases of the project.
+The problem statement is important because sets the stage and direction of the project.
+A good problem statement describes the current state compared to the desirable, identifying the gap.
+It does not include solutions or causes because those remain to be discovered and proven in the Analyze and Improve phases of the project.
 The problem statement gives a sense of magnitude and orients the project team to the location and/or time of the issue.
-Here is a simple example of a good problem statement.
+Finally, it indicates why the problem is important to solve.

 Example Problem Statement:

-Dough deliveries to Baking Plant A should arrive at the baking ovens within 4.5 hours of the start of mixing.
+Dough deliveries to Baking Plant A should arrive within 4.5 hours of mixing.
 In the last quarter of 2025, 46% of deliveries were late, causing delays in production and machine downtime.
 Consistently meeting delivery targets will save approximately $172K annually in machine efficiency, scrap, and labor.
 Furthermore, it will reduce lead time to retail customers by at least one business day, yielding higher customer satisfaction.

 In addition to defining, setting the scope of the project is crucial.
-It determines the focus, who will work on the project, and ultimately, how long it will take.
+It determines the focus, who will work on the project, and ultimately how long it will take.
 One of the best ways to define the scope is to draft a SIPOC.
 SIPOC stands for Suppliers, Inputs, Process, Outputs, and Customers.
-By identifying these at a high level, you can determine which areas the project will and will not include, who might be involved, and which products or services to include.
+This high-level map helps determine which areas the project will and will not include, who might be involved, and which products or services to include.
 To complete a SIPOC, start with the boundaries of the process by identifying 3-5 high-level steps:

 Process flow map with high level steps

-Anything outside of these steps would be considered out of scope and not included in the root cause analysis.
-The rest of the SIPOC identifies the Suppliers of the process inputs and the Customers (internal and external) of the process outputs:
+Anything outside of these steps would be considered out of scope and not included in the project.
+The rest of the SIPOC identifies the suppliers of the process, inputs, and the customers (internal and external) of the process outputs:

 Process scope example with Suppliers, Inputs, Process, Outputs, and Customers

-In the example above, you can see that the process in scope starts with mixing dough and ends when the ovens are loaded.
-The baking process is out of scope.
+In the example above, you can see that the process starts with mixing dough and ends when the ovens are loaded.
+The baking of the cookies is out of scope.
 This is important because it means the project team doesn’t need to investigate the baking process itself, focusing on the steps from mixing to loading.
 This targets the amount of mapping and analysis that the team must complete.
-It also identifies bakers and scheduling as customers who can help set specifications to shape the project objectives.
+It also identifies bakers and scheduling as customers who can help set specifications to shape project objectives.

+Part of scoping is understanding what is important to the customer.
+This is known as the “Voice of the Customer” and can be obtained through customer feedback, direct interviews, or directives.
 Customers generally care about three things: cost, quality, and delivery (timeliness).
-The key is to understand what is important about each of those.
-This is known as the “Voice of the Customer” and can be obtained through customer feedback, direct interviews, or directives.
 Identifying what is critical to customer satisfaction helps guide specification limits for the project as well as other aspects of the process that should be considered.
 For this example, the customer wants cut cookie dough delivered within 4.5 hours, but also wants the cookies fresh (after cutting) with minimal scrap, the correct recipe, and the correct size.
-While the project may focus on delivery time, the other satisfiers need to be considered, even though they may not be in the scope of the project.
+While the project may focus on delivery time, the other satisfiers need to be understood so we “do no harm” to these criteria when we improve the delivery time.

 Critical to Satisfaction Tree (example):